LGUG2Z/komorebi/README.md

-toggle-tiling                Toggle window tiling on the focused workspace toggle-float                 Toggle floating mode for the focused window toggle-monocle               Toggle monocle mode for the focused container toggle-maximize              Toggle native window fullscreen for the focused window restore-windows              Restore all hidden windows (debugging command) reload-configuration         Reload ~/komorebi.ahk (if it exists) watch-configuration          Toggle the automatic reloading of ~/komorebi.ahk (if it exists)
+toggle-tiling                Toggle window tiling on the focused workspace toggle-float                 Toggle floating mode for the focused window toggle-monocle               Toggle monocle mode for the focused container toggle-maximize              Toggle native maximization for the focused window restore-windows              Restore all hidden windows (debugging command) reload-configuration         Reload ~/komorebi.ahk (if it exists) watch-configuration          Toggle the automatic reloading of ~/komorebi.ahk (if it exists)